OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 sections, it will be clearly described--make sure to follow the instructions that apply to your section.

-We strongly encourage students with prior programming experience to consider the online sections, and encourage those without any prior experience to choose in-person sections where possible.
-Also, due to the university's Wellness Principles, including the university's vaccination and masking requirements for the current semester, we encourage students who are exempt from vaccination or who are unable to wear masks to consider the online sections of the course available this semester as a safer and more comfortable alternative in those extenuating circumstances.
+We strongly encourage students without any prior experience to choose in-person sections where possible.
+The online sections are more appropriate for students with significant prior programming experience.

 Weekly Schedule